machine mastery

 Do very fresh beans cause more channeling?

 Yes.
-Beans under 7 days post-roast release CO2 during extraction, creating bubbles and pathways.
+Beans under 7 days post-roast are still releasing CO2 during extraction, creating bubbles and pathways.
 Let beans rest 7-14 days for easiest extraction.

 Does pre-infusion help with channeling?

 Significantly.
-Gentle initial wetting allows the puck to saturate evenly before full pressure hits.
-If your machine has pre-infusion, use it.
+Gentle initial wetting lets the puck saturate evenly before full pressure.
+If your machine has pre-infusion, definitely use it.

 Satisfying single stream of espresso flowing from bottomless portafilter